BreastCheck's commitment to accessibility

 - The letter of appointment also reiterates that any additional needs or special requests be notified to BreastCheck.

 - An illustrated ‘Guide to breast screening’ has been developed for women with an intellectual disability.
-The guide, approved by NALA and the National Council for the Blind, is available on request and can also be accessed through the BreastCheck website www.breastcheck.ie.
+The guide, approved by NALA and the National Council for the Blind, can also be accessed through the BreastCheck website www.breastcheck.ie.
 Radiographers in all screening units hold a copy.
-In addition a copy can be mailed to residential homes on request.
+We would encourage residential homes to print out the guide from the website to prepare their clients before attending for their mammogram.

 - All BreastCheck information leaflets are approved by the National Adult Literacy Agency (NALA).